There are 4 language skills that teacher have in mind when they teach a lesson.

-Listening is one of the four main language skills.
-Listening is a receptive or passive skill because you don’t need to produce language in order to use your listening skills.
+Listening is a passive skill because you don’t need to produce language in order to use your listening skills.

-#2 Listening for Specific Information: This refers to occassions in which we don’t have to understand everything that’s being said, but only a very specific part
+This refers to occasions in which we don’t have to understand everything that’s being said, but only a very specific part

 Types of Listening Texts